 - The program will proceed with the interview questions to enter the appropriate information

-Per IRS Publication 463 Travel, Entertainment, Gift, and Car Expenses
+Per IRS Publication 463 Travel, Entertainment, Gift, and Car Expenses, page 15:

+Rural mail carriers.
 If you are a rural mail carrier, you may be able to treat the qualified reimbursement you received as your allowable expense.
-Because the qualified reimbursement is treated as paid under an accountable plan, your employer should not include the reimbursement in your income.
+Because the qualified reimbursement is treated as paid under an accountable plan, your employer shouldn't include the reimbursement in your income.